Skip to main content Link Search Menu Expand Document (external link)

 Our goal is to make lectures and office hours worthwhile to attend (e.g. we do in-class exercises).
 However, lecture attendance is not required.
 All lectures will be recorded.
 These will be made available to you (UCSD podcast).

-Section Attendance
+Discussion Attendance

 Course Assignments & Topics